VDI vs DaaS: The flavors of desktop virtualization

 We take a closer look at two popular desktop hosting options

-About 50% of workers in the US are now working from their home offices, coffee shops, libraries, and other places, as the COVID-19 outbreak has pushed them out of their traditional offices and into the wild.
-According to a Forbes report, 70% of the workforce will be remote by 2025, corroborating the growing trend.
+About 50% of workers in the US are now working from their home offices, coffee shops, libraries, and other places, as the COVID-19 outbreak has pushed them out of their traditional offices and into the wild, a figure that's expected to increase to 70% by 2025.
 In the technology and IT space, remote hiring has been a relative norm for some time, and now the sales and marketing industries are joining the march out of the cubical.

 This makes one thing very clear: Remote working is the way of the future.